Vishalbachani12/HLF-Prereqs/README.md

 # Ubuntu 16.04/18.04 OS

-**If you have ubuntu installed on your machine then you dont need to setup VirtualBox or vagrant for this demo.**
+**If you have ubuntu installed on your machine then you don't need to setup VirtualBox for this demo.**

 #### Please give the executable permission for all the shell script files
 ```